The topic lensIssue · 7 divisions tagged · 12 parties active

 11 Jul 2025Unauthorised Entry to Football Matches Bill Report: Amendment 1

-Aye: Support the proposed change to the Unauthorised Entry to Football Matches Bill as set out in Amendment 1 · No: Oppose Amendment 1, preferring to keep the Unauthorised Entry to Football Matches Bill as it stands
+Aye: Support Amendment 1 to the Unauthorised Entry to Football Matches Bill (content unknown without debate record) · No: Oppose Amendment 1 to the Unauthorised Entry to Football Matches Bill, preserving the bill as drafted

 249No